froznsm/faceit-matchhistory-crawler/README.md

 # Faceit Matchhistory Crawler

 Small program to analyse the matchhistory of a csgo profile on faceit.
-This project is for fun and not maintained and was primarily done to learn the usage of selenium.
+This project is for fun and not maintained.
+It was primarily done to learn the usage of selenium.

 ### Requirements
 The geckodriver executable must be in the program path (or change the driver to whatever you want).